davidchan-emtelligent/elmoUser/punctuation restoration/readme.md

 ##### 1. Data:

-We use the data set 'all_rad_output.csv'.
+We use the data set 'all_m3_CT_and_DS_reports.csv'.
 It has 203180 reports in which 99847 reports has non-empty discharge diagnoses(dd).

 ##### 2. Restore punctuations for different types of problem: